cfigueroacastro/AndroidNanodegreeUdacity/Project1/Readme.md

 Project 1: Build a single screen app
 ====================================
-I decided to designa business car with my information, work description, address, phone number, and a photo of the entrance (I took the photo).
+I decided to design a business car with my information, work description, address, phone number, and a photo of the entrance (I took the photo).